HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/How to Use Microsoft Defender for Endpoint Advanced Hunting With WDAC App Control.md

 ## Collecting the Data from MDE Advanced Hunting

 Now we need to collect the data from MDE Advanced Hunting.
-We can customize this query to be more specific to our environment, for instance by targeting specific devices and so on, but the following query will give us a good starting point by collecting all of the Code Integrity and AppLocker events:
+The following query will give us a good starting point by collecting all of the Code Integrity and AppLocker events:

 ```kql
 DeviceEvents